RabbitMQ MATLAB Interface

 Routing key to subscribe to or poll on - only used for Consumer, when working with Producer the routing key is specified on a per message basis when publishing a message.

-Where, as can be seen, properties exchange
+Where, as can be seen, properties exchange, queue, credentials and sslcontext are

 in turn other MATLAB classes: